adambraimbridge/content-collection-unfolder/README.md

 ## Introduction

-UPP Service that finds added/deleted collection members and lead article through relations-api.
+UPP Service that finds added/deleted collection members and lead articles through relations-api.
 Then it forwards mapped content collections to the content-collection-rw-neo4j to be written in Neo4j database.
 If a 200 answer is received from the writer, it retrieves the added/deleted contents and the lead article in the collection from document-store-api